ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-in-the-cloud/the-low-code-no-code-way.md

 b'"{\\"result\\": [true, false]}"'
 ```

 Congratulations!
-You just consumed the model deployed and trained it on Azure ML !
+You just consumed the model deployed and trained it on Azure ML!

 ```{note}
 Once you are done with the project, don't forget to delete all the resources.